Gadeoli/rjs-component-library-themed/README.md

 (A test for now) A reactjs component library with a custom theme support by default.
 It's just a light / dark support with possibility to choose and change colors from both themes.
 Font (font family) and font size are present, but not fully implemented yet.

 ## Components

 ThemeHandler
 Button
-Card && CardContent && CardToggle (Need to fix initial blink effect)
+Card && CardContent && CardToggle
 Checkbox
 CheckboxMulti
 Container